carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

         information entry.
 The DWARF would be ill-formed if E is a location list expression that does not match exactly one location list entry.
-In all other cases the evaluation of an expression E that is the value of a ``DW_AT_location`` attribute would evaluate E with a context that has the same current frame and current program location as the current operation expression, but an empty initial stack, and push the resulting location description on the stack.
+In all other cases the evaluation of an expression E that is the value of a ``DW_AT_location`` attribute would evaluate E with the current context, except the result kind is a location description, the compilation unit is the one that contains D, and the initial stack is empty.
+The location description result is pushed on the stack.

     * If D has a ``DW_AT_const_value`` attribute with a value V, then it is as if a ``DW_OP_implicit_value V`` operation was executed.